kamm3r/tupyo/README.md

 # Credits Theo t3.gg

-- I use his old creation as boilarplate to add quality of life improvements
+- I use his old creation as boilarplate to add quality of life improvements(dont know what is going on in my head when i write something)